 - If you have any reason to believe that your health is or will be impaired or compromised, please make sure we are aware of this and any timescales relevant to your condition or medical treatment.
 Where appropriate, and in order to avoid the risk of a challenge to your Will on the basis of lack of capacity, we will ask for your authority to contact your doctor in order to obtain confirmation of your capacity to make a Will and for the doctor to witness your Will.
 There will be an additional fee for this service and a doctor’s fee.

-- Where you have chosen our Level One Service, we will ask you to let us have a cheque for our fixed fee before we send you the draft Will for your approval.
-If the information you give us suggests that we cannot deal with your wishes as a Level One service, we will tell you and ask for your further instructions.
+- Where you have chosen our Standard Service (Level One) , we will ask you to let us have a cheque for our fixed fee before we send a draft Will for your approval.
+If the information you give us suggests that we cannot deal with your wishes as a standard level service we will tell you and ask for your further instructions.

 - If we prepare and send you a draft Will, but do not receive any response within four weeks, we will assume that you do not wish to proceed.
 We will close our file and will not remind you that you have not responded.